torvalds/linux/Documentation/virt/hyperv/vpci.rst

 x86.
 Hyper-V does not support using LPIs for vPCI devices in arm64 guest VMs because it does not emulate a GICv3 ITS.

-The Hyper-V virtual PCI driver in Linux supports vPCI devices whose drivers create managed or unmanaged Linux IRQs.
+The Hyper-V virtual PCI driver in GNU/Linux supports vPCI devices whose drivers create managed or unmanaged GNU/Linux IRQs.
 If the smp_affinity for an unmanaged IRQ is updated via the /proc/irq interface, the Hyper-V virtual PCI driver is called to tell the Hyper-V host to change the interrupt targeting and